Published:

 SumUp Online Shop | Integrated mini-shop | Included in SumUp fees | Only SumUp payments, no TWINT |

-The crucial point for the combination solution for events: Choose a provider where the online shop and on-site payment run through the same account.
-This way, you avoid double billing and have a single Dashboard for all sales.
-If you combine a separate online shop provider (e.g. WooCommerce) with a separate terminal provider (e.g. SumUp), you have two separate systems and two statements.
+The crucial point for the combined solution for events: choose a provider where the webshop and on-site payment run through the same account.
+This way, you avoid duplicate bookkeeping and have a single Dashboard for all sales.
+If you combine a separate webshop provider (e.g., WooCommerce) with a separate terminal provider (e.g., SumUp), you have two separate systems and two statements.

-Regardless of the provider, you should consider the following points when setting up the online shop: Limit the assortment to a few, clearly described products.
+Regardless of the provider, you should consider the following points when setting up the webshop: limit the range to a few, clearly described products.
 Offer pickup time slots so you can plan food preparation.
-Enable at least TWINT and credit cards as payment methods — this covers the majority of Swiss customers.
-And link the online shop visibly on your Instagram profile or your Google Business page.
+Activate at least TWINT and credit cards as payment methods — this covers the majority of Swiss customers.
+And link the webshop visibly on your Instagram profile or your Google Business page.

-4. Seamlessly connect on-site payment: terminal, Tap to Pay or TWINT QR to the same account
+4. Seamlessly integrating on-site payment: terminal, Tap to Pay, or TWINT QR to the same account

 For payment at the stall, you have three common options in Switzerland: